 This is an opportunity for members of the community to share their gifts and their interests with the campers.

 The children will be able to select an activity during this time, hosted by one person or a pair from the local community.
 These small groups give children the opportunity to explore other areas of interest, develop current skills and talents, and helps equip them with skills and experience in relating to people of a variety of ages and abilities.
 Some past small group activities have included: knitting, paper-making, watercolour painting, dance, photography, yoga, soccer skills, woodworking, song writing, astronomy, morse code, and MANY MORE!
 Interested in hosting a small group?
-Contact your local Camp Spirit church or e-mail Moriah at email@example.com.
+Contact your local Camp Spirit church or e-mail our Camp Director at firstname.lastname@example.org.

 What does my child have to bring to camp?